Protection of Data and Systems

 Conclusion: Cybersecurity is an Ongoing Process

-Cybersecurity is a dynamic field requiring constant development.
-"We must trust that security-relevant systems function correctly and securely," emphasizes Marco Siebert.
-Whether defense against hackers, penetration testing, or preparation for the quantum era—our digital world's security depends on foresight and proactive action.
+Cybersecurity is a dynamic field that requires constant development.
+The ability to operate security-relevant systems reliably and securely is essential.
+Whether it's protection against hackers, penetration tests, or preparation for the quantum era, protecting our digital world depends on foresight and proactive action.